fuzzywalrus/cssfiltergenerator.com/README.md

 * Support information
 * Accessibility friendly (Fully tabbable interface)

-####Planned Features
+###Planned Features
 * Presets reorder lists
 * UI refinement
 * Uploadable Preview (will not save images)
 * Improved Mobile Support

-####Nixed Features
+###Nixed Features
 * Sharable preview images.
 For the benefit of maintaining a quality user experience, external linked images will not be sharable for several reasons: performance, copyright (sharable uploaded images may infringe on rights), hosting, and general good taste.
 This is a simple single static single page app. :)
 * Full featured gradient generator.
 This may be revisited in the future but in the interest of scope, this has been shelved.

-###Site Structure
+##Site Structure

-Currently CSSFilterGenerator uses the following libaries.
+Currently CSSFilterGenerator uses the following libraries.
 * jQuery - linked via CDN
 * [HeadJS](http://headjs.com/) - linked via CDN
 * [Sortable](https://github.com/RubaXa/Sortable) - in source
 * [Spectrum.JS](https://bgrins.github.io/spectrum/) - in source
 * [Handlebars.JS](http://handlebarsjs.com/) - in source
 * Bootstrap 3 Sass (heavily modified) - in source
-(Thanks to the many authors who put in the hardwork to make this project feasible).
+(Thanks to the many authors who put in the hard-work to make this project feasible).

-Site currently does not require any server-side setup other than a root directory for absolute pathing, as no server-side languages are used.
+Currently this project does not require any server-side setup other than a root directory for absolute pathing, as no server-side languages are used.

-The three notable files are as follows: js/app/app.js - Where all the custom javascript lives scss/main.scss - Master Sass file that controls all the imports index.html - where all the markup lives including the Handlebars templating
+The three notable files are as follows: js/app/app.js - This is where all the custom javascript lives scss/main.scss - This is the master Sass file that controls all the imports index.html - This is where all the markup lives including the Handlebars templating

 ###Setting up

 This project requires Node JS/Grunt.
 For more info see, [nodejs.org](https://nodejs.org/en/)[gruntjs.com/](http://gruntjs.com/) and assumes basic terminal usage.

 This project by default is configured to use cssgradientgenerator.lvh.me to the root directory, in order to use BrowserSync.
-Configure this in your apache vhosts, MAMP/LAMP or any program you use to manage your virtual hosts.
+Configure this in your apache vhosts or MAMP/LAMP or any program you use to manage your virtual hosts.

 Go to the _build/ directory, and run npm install to install the necessary grunt packages. from the _build/ directory run grunt.